Header logo

 Points won’t expire and reset when you hit a penalty limit but do have a lifetime of two years.
 If you want to go back to zero after being issued with a fine, you’ll need to meet a period of compliance and submit everything which was due within the preceding 24 months.

 There are also time limits for HMRC to issue points for failures.
 And HMRC has the discretion to not deliver points or penalties, along with a review and appeals process if you wish to challenge decisions.
-You can find more details on the Making Tax Digital penalty points system in the policy paper.
+You can find more details on the Making Tax Digital penalty points system in this policy paper.

 HMRC have said they will initially apply a light touch to penalties and fines as people adjust to the new system, but you shouldn’t rely on this to mean you’ll get away with late submissions or payments.